Get college credit for life experience

 Students should make an appointment with the Success Center to start the process.

-1. Arrange for a personal interview with a counselor to determine the areas of life experience to be assessed and the advisability of seeking credit.
-This interview will also help you determine how your life experience credit may or may not relate to short or long-term educational goals.
-Alternate methods of accumulating credit will also be explored, such as the College Level Examination Program, independent study, and military training.
+2. Make an appointment with the Success Center to meet with a counselor to discuss life experience credit.
+Once you determine whether pursuing life experience credit makes sense for your academic and career goals, you will work with a counselor to determine the areas of life experience to be assessed and the advisability of seeking credit.
+This meeting will also help you determine how your life experience credit may or may not relate to short or long-term educational goals.
+Multiple methods of accumulating credit for prior learning will also be explored, such as the College Level Examination Program (CLEP), Advanced Placement (AP), independent study, challenge exams, industry certifications, and military training.

 Description of your degree plans: Indicate how this request for credit is to be integrated into your academic goals.
 State what type and how much credit you see as appropriate.
 (This will be explained in the interview with the counselor.)